harrdev/YogaApp/README.md

 ## Stretch Goals
 1. Avatar options for profile picture
 2. Expand music options with ability to choose music
+3. Allow users to create and add new Asanas

 ## Version 2
 1. Incorporate Tensorflow with ability to track pose form with correct form and notify when form is broken.